Projects and Publications

 Generations, Formative Events, & International Rivalries

 Published in International Studies Quarterly: "The Things They Carried: Generational Effects of the Vietnam War on Elite Opinion," with Benjamin O. Fordham (Binghamton University-SUNY).
+For a distillation of one key point of that article, see our Monkey Cage blog post on the Washington Post's website, too!

 An earlier version was presented at the International Studies Association (ISA) meeting in 2016.
 Also, presented at ISA 2014: "Do Not Leave Baggage Unattended: Formative Events, Leaders’ Generational Identities, and Peacemaking between Rivals"